BigQuery + Caching Example

 1. Configuration

-project_name: marketing-api
+project-name: marketing-api

-project_description: Cached BigQuery marketing data
+project-description: Cached BigQuery marketing data

 template: